elemprod/lptask/test/POSIX/README.md

 ## Buffered Task Pool Test
 test/POSIX/projects/pool_test/

-The project tests creating pool of buffered tasks.
-Passing data to the allocated tasks.
+The project tests creating a pool of buffered tasks and passing data to the tasks.
-Task data integrity.

 ### Usage